Chaetocercus

 Chaetocercus is a genus of hummingbirds in the family Trochilidae.

 Taxonomy

 The genus Chaetocercus was introduced in 1855 by the English zoologist George Robert Gray with the rufous-shafted woodstar as the type species.
 The name is a combination of the Ancient Greek words khaitē, meaning "hair" and kerkos, meaning "tail".

+The species, except for the rufous-shafted woodstar, were formerly placed in the genus Acestrura.
+In 1999 Karl-Ludwig Schuchmann remarked in the Handbook of the Birds of the World that for the species placed in Acestrura: "...no evidence in external morphology justifies treatment in a genus separate from C. jourdanii".
+Molecular phylogenetic studies have shown that the genus Chaetocercus is sister to the slender-tailed woodstar that is placed in its own genus Microstilbon.